atmoswing/atmoswing-user-manual/docs/getting-started/installation.rst

 Installation
 ============

-You can download executables on the :ref:`release page on GitHub <https://github.com/atmoswing/atmoswing/releases>`.
+You can download executables on the `release page on GitHub <https://github.com/atmoswing/atmoswing/releases>`_.
 There are 2 versions available:

 - The desktop version: contains all four tools with a graphical user interface (GUI).
 This version is suited for desktop PC.
 - The server version: contains the Forecaster, the Downscaler and the Optimizer without GUI.
 The Viewer is not included.
 This version is suited for use on a server through command-line interface.